"How do you know I'm mad?" said Alice.

 Live Action TV

 - In the Star Trek: The Next Generation episode "Frame of Mind", Riker has a role in a play as a character whom this happens to, but then it turns into a Cuckoo Nest as play and reality start mixing, and Riker has to convince himself he's not insane.
-Ultimately it involves aliens, of course.
+It turns out Riker is on a mission (which he's preparing for during the course of the play) during which he's captured by aliens who are using a Mind Probe; his fantasy is a coping mechanism so he'll keep his sanity.

 - As part of a scheme JR Ewing had himself committed in Dallas; it didn't work out so well.